-Mozilla VPN's Windows client has a simple, straightforward and very standard interface.
+Mozilla VPN's Windows offering has a straightforward and very standard interface.
 A small console displays your default location, and you can click this to select another.
 A big On/Off switch connects and disconnects you as required, and icons plus a status display make it clear when you're protected, and when you're not.

-The client doesn't have an 'Automatic' setting where it chooses the fastest server for you, and there's no Search box, filtering or Favorites system to quickly find your most-used locations.
-Getting connected can take a little more scrolling and clicking than we'd like.
+The client doesn't have an 'Automatic' setting where it chooses the fastest server for you, and there's no Search box, filtering, or Favorites system to quickly find your most-used locations.
+Getting connected takes a little more scrolling and clicking than we'd like.
 There's some compensation in Mozilla's use of the ultra-speedy WireGuard protocol, which typically got us connected in 1-2 seconds.

 A Notifications page includes an option to display an alert if you connect to an unsecured Wi-Fi network.
 That's useful, although more powerful apps can automatically connect to the VPN as required, too.